SaturnVIII/SaturnVIII/README.md

 - 👋 Hi, I’m @SaturnVIII
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in games, reading novels, and bettering myself
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning CSS
 - 💞️ I’m looking to collaborate on undecided
 - 📫 How to reach me ... messages are fine!